TheGoldDiamond9/weatherscan-v1/README.md

 For basic help, refer to the User Guide provided

-For advanced help, bring the issue up in the Issues tab, e-mail me at pepelefrig@gmail.com, or message me on Discord @jijoe
+For advanced help, bring the issue up in the Issues tab, e-mail me at pepelefrig@gmail.com, or message me on Discord @jijoe70

 Consider checking out my other projects.